patie229/DBMS_02/README.md

 in how an N:M relationship is represented in each notation.

 > *Your answer:*
+>
+> In Chen notation, an N:M relationship is shown using a diamond between the two entities, and the cardinalities (N and M) are written on the connecting lines.
+In Crow’s Foot notation, there is no diamond.
+The relationship is shown as a direct line between the entities, and the N:M cardinalities are shown with crow’s foot symbols at each end

 **Question 2.2:** What would happen if you wrote `@startuml Library` instead of `@startuml` at the top of `schema.puml`?
 Try it locally (`plantuml -tsvg schema.puml`) and observe the output filename.
 Why would this break the workflow?

 > *Your answer:*
+>
+If you write @startuml Library instead of @startuml, PlantUML will use “Library” as the diagram name and will generate the output file as Library.svg.
+The workflow expects the file to be named schema.svg, so changing the diagram name breaks the automatic steps that rely on this filename.

 **Question 2.3:** The `Author`–`Book` relationship is N:M. Does your PlantUML diagram require you to model the intermediate join table explicitly, or does